tuosuniversity/Vellum/Output/EN/Aware But Stuck/25_Unlocking_Your_Blueprint.md

 ## Article 3

-### **SEO-Optimized Title:** Unlock Your Inner Architect: A Glimpse into the Quantum Mindfulness Framework’s Structure
+###  Unlock Your Inner Architect: A Glimpse into the Quantum Mindfulness Framework’s Structure

 **Article Body:**